BSAC eLearning is a new system allowing you to begin or progress your diver training with online theory sessions.

 Does the instructor get a copy of the trainee's results?

-Branch officer's such as Training Officer and Diving Officer can monitor their students' progress through the Club Management System (CMS).
+Branch officer's such as Training Officer and Diving Officer can monitor their students' progress through the BSAC App and Club Management System (CMS).

 We also recommend that the instructor does an eLearning feedback session at the end of the theory to identify any learning issues and understand where the student is with the knowledge.

-Once the course is completed, does the Diving Officer still have to sign the qualification record book to award the qualification?
+Once the course is completed, does the Diving Officer (DO) still have to award the qualification?

 Given the online tests and with safety in mind, is the Training Officer / Diving Officer still responsible for ultimately deciding whether a student should qualify?